Jewelry store owner speaks out after robbery at gunpoint inside his Lakeline Mall store

 Baig said the men forced them into the back of the store.

-"They're holding the gun on us and then they put us down on the floor, and the third guy was just putting us stuff in the bag," said Baig.
+"They're holding the gun on us, and then they put us down on the floor.
+And the third guy was just putting us stuff in the bag," Baig said.

-Baig said they wiped the showcase in the back clean, taking cash, Rolex watches and very expensive diamond pieces.
+Baig said the suspects wiped the showcase in the back clean, taking cash, Rolex watches and very expensive diamond pieces.

 While the men made their big escape through the mall, up the escalators, video shows they fired shots into the ceiling.
 Baig said families with children were around.
 Police said no one was hurt.

-"The police should figure out something, or maybe they need to get more cops and more security, or the mall need more security, or the mall might need police who can arrange security who can carry guns in this type of situation," said Baig.
+"The police should figure out something, or maybe they need to get more cops and more security, or the mall need more security, or the mall might need police who can arrange security who can carry guns in this type of situation," Baig said.

 He wants extra security not just for him but for shoppers.
 His business is surrounded by children activities and stores.